 But are advertisers willing to pay for those benefits?
 Early reports say yes.

 Sonja Kristiansen of Virool, a native video ad marketplace, claims that publishers are selling outstream placements for a CPM (cost per thousand impressions) as high as $45, which puts them in the same pricing category as pre-roll ads on YouTube and Hulu.

 Who are those publishers?
-The Washington Post, Forbes, and CBS to a few.
+The Washington Post, Forbes, and CBS to name a few.
 So, should you buy into the hype?